swcarpentry/website/_posts/2016/01/2016-01-14-steering-harris.md

 I am pursuing a PhD in Cell and Molecular Biology at The University of Texas in Austin.
 My thesis research in [Hans Hofmann](http://cichlid.biosci.utexas.edu/)’s lab focuses on understanding transcriptional responses to spatial learning with single neuron resolution.

-Since 2012, I have been deeply involved with **enhancing graduate student education** through 1) the [Neural Systems and Behavior (NS&B)](http://www.mbl.edu/nsb/) course at the Marine Biological Laboratories and 2) the [Center for Computational Biology and Bioinformatics (CCBB)](http://ccbb.biosci.utexas.edu/) at UT Austin.
+Since 2012, I've been deeply involved with **enhancing graduate student education** through 1) the [Neural Systems and Behavior (NS&B)](http://www.mbl.edu/nsb/) course at the Marine Biological Laboratories and 2) the [Center for Computational Biology and Bioinformatics (CCBB)](http://ccbb.biosci.utexas.edu/) at UT Austin.
 At NS&B, I teach molecular approaches to neuroscience and supervise student research projects.
 With the CCBB, I organize workshops and symposia to promote sharing of ideas and expertise across departmental boundaries.
+It's been awesome to see theses, manuscripts, tweets, and blogs acknowledge these programs for advancing student's professional development.

 Before that, I got a B.S. in Biochemistry, taught undergraduate Organic Chemistry labs, and scuba dove for [INBio](http://www.inbio.ac.cr/en/) in Costa Rica.